 First printed in 1971, Go Ask Alice still remains one of the most popular works about teen drug addiction.

-It’s definitely a dated tale, but I think one of the reasons it survives is how haunting the story … Continue reading
+It’s definitely a dated tale, but I think one of the reasons it survives is how haunting … Continue reading

 Margaret K. McElderry Books